xellDart/ShareImage-Flutter/README.md

-# Share Anything plugin
+# Share Image plugin

-A Flutter plugin to share content from your Flutter app via the platform's share dialog and receive shares from other apps on the platform (currently only on Android).
+A Flutter plugin to share images from your Flutter app via the platform's share dialog.

 Wraps the ACTION_SEND Intent, and ACTION_SEND + ACTION_SEND_MULTIPLE IntentReceiver on Android
  and UIActivityViewController on iOS.